-Peru, a country of rich history, cold and inhospitable mountains and hot, sweaty jungles – all rolled into one three-week adventure.
-Hardest trip ever to pack for.
+Peru is a country of rich history, cold and inhospitable mountains and hot, sweaty jungles – all rolled into one three-week adventure.
+Its the hardest trip ever to pack for.

 Our trip to Peru begins with news of a tragedy – a devastating earthquake has just hit Nepal, the epicentre is in the middle of the Manaslu Circuit, the trail we hiked last year.
 Our guide Pawan is missing, his boss, our friend Ram is starving and living on the street in Kathmandu with his family.
 The couple beside us in the security line at the airport had been on their way to hike there, and changed their flight to Peru this morning.